 You can launch a G2 instance using Windows Server 2012 and Windows Server 2008 R2 AMIs.
 In addition, you can launch Linux HVM AMIs with the following operating systems: Amazon Linux, SUSE Enterprise Linux, and Ubuntu.
-If you encounter the following error and want to launch AMIs with operating systems not listed here, contact Customer Service or reach out through the Amazon EC2 forum.
+If you encounter the following error when launching a G2 instance from an AMI for a different operating system, contact Customer Service or reach out through the Amazon EC2 forum.